14. Mass-Produce by Casting¶

 - Once rough cut is complete, repeat the same for Finish cut

-It took me nearly a whole day to mill and I run out of time before I could complete it.
+My milling took me nearly a whole day, and I had to abort it half-way to let the other members use the machine.
 This was because I made the cutting area only slightly larger than endmill diameter, and the wax would accumulate on the endmill and get stuck in the gap, causing an error that aborted and restarted the whole process.
 I found myself stopping the machine every few seconds to remove the wax, so I decided to go back to my CAD design to expand the gap by 2mm.
-This solved the problem but made my final object much thicker than I hoped.
+This solved the problem but made my final object much thicker than I expected.

 5. Casting¶